Strong Convergence of the Linear Implicit Euler Method for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Numerical simulations

 where $l \in \left\lbrace 1, 2 \right\rbrace,\, x\in \Lambda$.
 We assume that the noise can be represented as

 where $\beta_{i,j}(t)$ are independent and identically distributed standard Brownian motions, $\lambda_{i,j}$, $(i,j)\in \mathbb{N}^{2}$ are the eigenvalues of $Q$, with

-in the representation \eqref{eq:W1} for some small $\epsilon>0$.
-For additive noise, we take $\phi(t)=2$, so \assref{assumption6a} is obviously satisfied for $\beta=(0,2]$.
-For multiplicative noise, we take $b(u)=2u$ in \eqref{nemystskii}, Therefore, from \cite[Section 4]{Arnulf1} it follows that the operators $B$ defined by \eqref{nemystskii} fulfil obviously \assref{assumption4} and \assref{assumption5}.
-For both additive and multiplicative noise, we take $F(X)=-\vert X-1/2\vert$.
-Note that $F$ is not differentiable at $X=1/2$ and satisfies the gobal Lipschitz condition in \assref{assumption3}.
+in the representation \eqref{eq:W1} for some small $\delta>0$.
+For additive noise, we take $B(u)=2$, so \assref{assumption6a} is obviously satisfied for $\beta=(0,2]$.
+For multiplicative noise, we take $b(u)=2u$ in \eqref{nemystskii}.
+Therefore, from \cite[Section 4]{Arnulf1} it follows that the operators $B$ defined by \eqref{nemystskii} fulfills obviously \assref{assumption4} and \assref{assumption5}.
+For both additive and multiplicative noise, we consider the function $f$ used in \eqref{nemystskii} to be $f(x,z)= \frac{z}{1+z^2}$ for all $(x,z)\in \Lambda\times\mathbb{R}$.
+Therefore the corresponding Nemytskii operator defined by \eqref{nemystskii} is given by $F(v)= \dfrac{v}{1+v^2}$, $v\in H$.
+We can easily check that